 Now I want you to experience the same benefits as other club members.

 As far as I’m concerned, I no longer need to look for ways to solve the teacher time problem, because the best possible solution is this club.
-All I have to do now is send you over and tell you I think this one of the most important investments you can make in your career.
+All I have to do now is tell you I think this one of the most important investments you can make in your career.
 For some of you, it may even save a career you were about ready to leave.

-Disclaimer: I am an affiliate for the 40 Hour Teacher Workweek Club.
+*I am an affiliate for the 40 Hour Teacher Workweek Club.
 That means if you decide to join after visiting the club through my link, I will get a small commission for referring you.
 That’s just Angela’s way of thanking me for letting you know about the club.